 Masterpiece of Ukrainian Baroque Art

-In the design of the facades of St. Andrew’s Church, Rastrelli used cast of iron decoration, which had not been used for religious objects in the Eastern Europe before.
+In the design of the facades of St. Andrew’s Church, Rastrelli used a cast of iron decoration, which had not been used for religious objects in Eastern Europe before.
 The floor was covered with cast-iron plates.
 Icons for the iconostasis were painted by St. Petersburg painters.